PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 Subdivision Core (Sdc)
 ======================

-Sdc is the lowest level layer in OpenSubdiv.
+Sdc is the lowest layer in OpenSubdiv.
 Its intent is to separate the core subdivision details from any particular representation of a mesh (it was previously bound to Hbr) to facilitate the generation of consistent results to other mesh representations, both internal and external to OpenSubdiv.

 The functionality can be divided roughly into three sections: